atet/programming/README.md

 [![.img/step04c.gif](.img/step04c.gif)](#nolink)

 * We saw in the `!=` ("not equal to") relationship operator that the "`!`" means "not" a.k.a. "give me the opposite"
-* Remember that the relationship operators will give boolean results and those can be used with these logical operators
+* Remember that the relationship operators will give Boolean results and those can be used with these logical operators

 Operator | Definition
 --- | ---